coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 Non-Custodial Bitcoin staking introduces a secure and decentralized method for Bitcoin holders to earn rewards.
 By locking your Bitcoin within the original network through a time-bound mechanism, you can actively participate in the Core blockchain's Consensus mechanism while staking.
 Here are the steps involved in this process.

 1. **Initiate Staking:** Start by accessing the staking platform using either the [command line interface for technical users](https://github.com/coredao-org/btc-staking-tool) or the web-based frontend for general users [https://stake.coredao.org](https://stake.coredao.org)
 2. **Stake Bitcoin with Time-Lock:** Stake your Bitcoin by sending a transaction on the Bitcoin network with a time-lock parameter, so that your Bitcoin remains locked until the specified period ends.
 The minimum staking period is **10 days**.
 3. **Vote for Validators:** Delegate your staked Bitcoin to the chosen validator on the Core blockchain.
 4. **Connect a Core wallet for rewards:** Verify your Core address in the return field, where you'll receive Core token rewards.
 5. **Claiming Rewards:** Core token rewards will appear when users connect their wallet, and can be claimed daily.
-Core token rewards will appear on the (staking site)[http://stake.coredao.org/].
+Core token rewards will appear on the [staking site](http://stake.coredao.org/).
 6. **Redeem Bitcoin:** Once the staking lock time expires, the staked Bitcoin will remain idle in the staking address until redeemed by the user.

 ## Non-Custodial Bitcoin Staking Walkthrough

-To begin staking your Bitcoin on the Core blockchain and earn Core token rewards, follow these steps:
+To begin staking your Bitcoin on the Core blockchain and earn staking rewards in the form of CORE tokens, follow the steps detailed below to stake Bitcoin through Core's official [staking website](http://stake.coredao.org/).

 ### Connect Your Wallet